jupegarnica/garn-validator/README.md

 is(() => [])(10); // true
 ```

-To fail a validation may return falsy or throw and error.
+To fail a validation may return falsy or throw an error.

 if it returns a falsy value the default error will be thrown: TypeError

-if it throws and error that error will be thrown.
+if it throws an error that error will be thrown.

 ```js
 is( () => false ) (10); // throws TypeError